-- Know and follow all policies outlined in this Voyager's Handbook as well as the Responsible Traveler Guidelines included in the Overview and the Conscious Storyteller Expectations included in the Appendix. - Have a plan for communication.
+- Know and follow all policies outlined in this Voyager's Handbook (and any handbook addenda) as well as the Responsible Traveler Guidelines included in the Overview and the Conscious Storyteller Expectations included in the Appendix. - Have a plan for communication.
 All voyagers should have access to a reliable form of communication with the ability to contact on-call staff 24/7 in the event of an emergency or concern.
-Carry the "Green Sheet" (emergency contact information provided prior to arrival in each port). - Plan to accommodate potential schedule changes.
+Carry the "Green Sheet" (emergency contact information provided prior to arrival in each port). - Except in case of emergency, participants must notify the ship's health team prior to receiving medical treatment in port. - Plan to accommodate potential schedule changes.
 Plan overnight travel to depart the second day in port.
 Plan to arrive back to the port city well before the scheduled on-ship time. - All participants should take ownership and responsibility for their own experiences.
 Do not simply follow others.
 Participants should research locations, providers, activities, etc., in advance, and make sure they feel comfortable and secure with the level of safety of the experience.
-Organize travel for others with care and due diligence. - During an overland port call where the vessel arrives in one port and then travels to another nearby port (such as from Tema to Takoradi, Ghana, or from Lisbon, Portugal to Cadiz, Spain), participants have the option of sailing with the vessel or traveling overland to meet the vessel.
+Organize travel for others with care and due diligence.

+During an overland port call where the vessel arrives in one port and then travels to another nearby port (such as from Tema to Takoradi, Ghana, or from Lisbon, Portugal to Cadiz, Spain), participants have the option of sailing with the vessel or traveling overland to meet the vessel.
 For immigration purposes, all participants must indicate in advance whether they are sailing with the vessel or meeting the vessel in the next port and must adhere to this plan.
 A participant cannot change their mind after a decision has been communicated to immigration.